emmercm/www/src/blog/undoing-a-git-commit.md

 ---

-Complicated Git operations are hard to remember and are full of landmines - here's a short guide on how to undo any Git commit.
+Complicated Git commands are hard to remember and are full of landmines - here's a short guide on how to undo any Git commit.

 First, why would you want to undo a commit?
 There are a number of reasons: